Call for Papers

 Please direct questions to:

-Integration of technical and operational areas enabling uncrewed and autonomous systems domain.
+Integration of technical and operational areas enabling uncrewed systems domain.
 Areas include autonomous, automated, and intelligent systems, and remote operations.
-Composing domains include design (SW/HW/Data), machine intelligence, CONOPs (e.g. UAM), operational aspects, certification, and regulation.
-The focus of the submissions must be on systems optimization and integration, simulation, flight testing, and implementation of technologies for the advancement of the unmanned systems.
+Composing domains include design (SW/HW/Data), machine intelligence, CONOPs (e.g., AAM), operational aspects, certification, and regulation.
+The focus of the submissions must be on the underlying principles, models, algorithms, and governing equations.

 Students are encouraged to submit to the Uncrewed and Autonomous Systems Student Paper Competition.